pink-gorilla/lein-pinkgorilla/README.md

 # lein-pinkgorilla
  [![GitHub Actions status |pink-gorilla/lein-pinkgorilla](https://github.com/pink-gorilla/lein-pinkgorilla/workflows/CI/badge.svg)](https://github.com/pink-gorilla/lein-pinkgorilla/actions?workflow=CI)[![Clojars Project](https://img.shields.io/clojars/v/org.pinkgorilla/lein-pinkgorilla.svg)](https://clojars.org/org.pinkgorilla/lein-pinkgorilla)

-- This leiningen plugin makes it easy to run pinkgorilla notebook, goldly, repl-relay, etc.
+- This leiningen plugin makes it easy to run pinkgorilla notebook, goldly, nrepl-relay, etc.
 - Since it is a leiningen profile, you can either install it in your user profile, or you can add it to your project.
 - A demo project that uses lein-pinkgorilla is [ta](https://github.com/pink-gorilla/trateg)